nervosnetwork/fiber-website/src/pages/docs/getting-started/simple-game.md

 pnpm dev
 ```

-Note that before running your game, make sure your Fiber nodes are running and have an open payment channel between them.
-You can follow the [Running a Node](/docs/getting-started/running-node) and [Basic Transfer](/docs/getting-started/basic-transfer) guides to set up your nodes.
+Before running your game, make sure your Fiber nodes are running and have an open payment channel between them.
+You can follow the [Run a Fiber Node](/docs/getting-started/running-node) and [Basic Transfer Example](/docs/getting-started/basic-transfer) guides to set up your nodes.

-If everything goes well, you should be able to click and play the game like this:
+If everything is set up correctly, you should be able to click and play the game like this:

 <img class="max-w-[600px] mx-auto" src="/imgs/docs/simple-game/game-running.png" alt="Game Running" />

-Open the browser console, you should be able to see the payment logs.
-And when the game is over, you'll see the final scores and the payment info like this:
+Open the browser console to view the payment logs.
+When the game is over, you'll see the final scores along with the payment info, like this:

 <img class="max-w-[600px] mx-auto" src="/imgs/docs/simple-game/game-over.png" alt="Game Over" />

 ## Conclusion

-In this tutorial, you've learned how to integrate the Fiber Network with a Phaser.js game to enable real-time token transfers based on in-game actions.
+In this tutorial, you've learned how to integrate the Fiber network with a Phaser.js game to enable real-time token transfers based on in-game actions.
 This approach opens up new possibilities for blockchain-based gaming, including:

 - Real-time microtransactions without gas fees
 - Play-to-earn mechanics with instant payments